skaniaris/tic-tac-toe-js/README.md

 # tic-tac-toe-js

 Creating tic tac toe using javascript functionality
+goal: have as little global code as possible use modules and factories